 Covers a broad range of procedures performed in the Physician's Office Laboratory (POL).
-The student will have practice in capillary puncture, venipuncture, hemoglobin, hematocrit, blood typing, Gram's stain, differential count, urinalysis, and other lab tests.
+The student will learn capillary puncture, venipuncture, hemoglobin, blood chemistry, hematocrit, blood typing, differential count, urinalysis, and other lab tests.
 Includes x-ray safety, ECG, and Physical Therapy.
 A grade of C or higher is required for this course to count toward graduation in a College of Professional Studies certificate or degree program.